hputnam/Geoduck_Conditioning/Protocols/20181030_DailyWetLabInfo.md

 Back to [Daily_Tasks](#Daily_Tasks).

 <a name="flow_rates"></a> **flow_rates**\
-*Different flow rates between tanks can greatly affect the tank's water chemistry due to differneces in turnover rate.*
+*Different flow rates between tanks can greatly affect the tank's water chemistry due to differences in turnover rate.*
 1. Flow rate will be determined by volume (mL) divided by time (seconds).
 2. Measure the amount of water accumulated in a graduated cylinder over 15 seconds.
 3. Record volume, time, and the calculated flow rate (volume in milliliters divided by time in seconds).
 Update "Flow_Rates.csv" in BioMin_HIS/RAnalysis/Data and email to Hollie at hputnam@uri.edu.